chrisruffalo/keycloak-sync/README.md

 configuration of a realm in Keycloak and then outputs yaml for the required Group(s) object(s) for OpenShift to consume.

+## Problem Statement
+Typically, when setting up Keyloak/RH SSO as an OpenShift Authentication Provider, there is a disconnect between the user/group mapping in Keycloak and the User/Group objects found in OpenShift.
+This go command aims to bridge that gap by providing a tool that can be automated and used to bridge that gap.

+When a user first logs in with an identity provider an OpenShift `User` resource is created with an `Identity` resource that serves as the link between the Identity Provider and the OpenShift OAuth mechanism.
+What is missing is the group information provided by the IdM to allow roles to be bound to the OpenShift groups and ease the overhead of administration.

+With OpenShift there is the [ldap-sync command](https://docs.openshift.com/container-platform/4.5/authentication/ldap-syncing.html) which
+`keycloak-sync` aims to replicate to a degree.
+Prior to this command you would need to sync information from any backing LDAP/AD implementations to OpenShift and skip over Keycloak in order to have any kind of sync.
+This ignores any User Federation as well as multiple LDAP/AD sources or Multiple Realm cluster capability.
+It is the aim of `keycloak-sync` to close all those gaps.

+## Compatibility
+This was tested with OpenShift 4.5 and RH SSO 7.4 but there is no real reason this won't work with OpenShift as far back as 3.9 and earlier version of Keycloak/RH SSO.
+Please create issues for problems with other versions.

 ## Keycloak/SSO Configuration

 The Keycloak configuration requires a client for the target realm.
 This client has limited permissions (can only